svaarala/duktape/doc/debugger.rst

 You can implement the binary debug protocol directly in your debug client, but an easier option is to use the JSON mapping of the debug protocol which is much more user friendly.
-Duktape includes a proxy server which converts between the JSON mapping and the binary debug protocol (which actually runs on the target).
+Duktape includes a proxy server which converts between the JSON mapping and the binary debug protocol which actually runs on the target.

 Example debug client and server
 -------------------------------